Want to thaw out in your RV? Now’s the time to book! Here’s our list of the Best Snowbird Destinations for RVers during winter.

 The term “snowbird” can sometimes have a negative connotation, so you might find places that refer to you as a “winter visitor” instead.

-Finding the Best Snowbird Destinations for RVers
+The Best Snowbird Destinations for RVers

-My wife Jennifer and I have had the pleasure of traveling in our beautiful country for many years.
+Jennifer and I have had the pleasure of traveling in our beautiful country for many years.
 We have embraced cold winter camping as well as snowbirding to thaw out.

 Florida is perhaps #1 on the list of Best Snowbird Destinations